-As of May 15, 2001, our authorized capital stock was 100,000,000 shares of common stock, \$.01 par value per share, of which 33,570,222 shares were outstanding, and 5,000,000 shares of preferred stock, \$.01 par value per share, none of which had been issued.
+Our authorized capital stock was 100,000,000 shares of common stock, \$.01 par value per share and 5,000,000 shares of preferred stock, \$.01 par value per share.

 The following description is qualified in all respects by reference to our certificate of incorporation and the bylaws.